markasoftware/i405-tunnel/docs/real-time-tuning.md

 That ought to be "fair use".
 If you can find a provider offering "VDS" (virtual dedicated CPU), then they probably won't get mad at you for pegging a CPU core)

+More research into usage on VPSes is needed.

 ## Other tips for precise packet dispatch timing.

 + Disable energy-efficient-ethernet (EEE): `ethtool --set-eee <DEVNAME> eee off` (where `<DEVNAME>`